cujarrett/learning-aws/aws-certified-solutions-architect–associate/storage.md

   - **S3 Glacier Deep Storage** - S3 Glacier Deep Storage is Amazon S3's lowest cost storage class where a retrieval time of 12 hours is acceptable.

 ![s3-info](https://user-images.githubusercontent.com/16245634/69920357-a49c5400-144c-11ea-8244-6eae0f98c1fa.png)

-- Lifecycle Management - ie. When an object is X days old have it on this tier and another tier when it hits Y days old
-- Versioning
-- Encryption (at rest)
-- MFA for Delete optional to safeguard deletes
-- Secure your data with **Access Control Lists** and **Bucket Policies**

 #### S3 Charges
 You are charged for S3 in the following ways: